Three of the five Professional Communities of the Property Institute of New Zealand have an optional registration process available to its members.

-For information on the pathway to registration for a Plant and Machinery Valuers click here.
+For information on the pathway to registration for a Plant and Machinery Valuer click here.

 Registration with your Primary Professional Community shows your clients and stakeholders that you have proven knowledge and capability to provide professional property services above and beyond that of a member.
 It also provides the Institute with a platform to push for member exemptions from legislation.

-To gain registration, the member must have been a full member (MPINZ) for at least 12 months before application and comply with the Institute's CPD program.
+To gain registration, the individual must have been a full member (MPINZ) for at least 12 months before application and comply with the Institute's CPD program.

 Registration must be renewed annually.

 The registration process For Commercial Property Managers, Property Advisors & Consultants involves:

 Members who hold an Annual Registration Certificate can display their certificates in their workplace.

 - An interview with a panel of branch and Professional Community representatives